pursuit-curriculum/unit-front-end-web-development/npm-packages/lesson-notes/readme.md

 ## Create a new npm project

-- Create a new npm project called `spell-checker` with an entry point of `index.js
+- Create a new npm project called `spell-checker` with an entry point of `index.js`
 - Write a program in the file `systemcheck.js` that returns the `hostname` and `userInfo` `username`.
 Then console log the results of the functions.
-Finally, export the functions
+Finally, export the functions:

 ```js
 const os = require("os");